Joy Is Not Out There. It Is In You.

 Jealousy is linked to comparing ourselves with others AND experiencing negative feelings towards that person because we believe they have something we don’t have or need.
 This can be in a materialistic sense, ie possessions or jealousy over another person’s attributes.

 When we experience jealousy, we are basically sending out a big signal to the world that we are not good enough and in a state of lack because we don’t have x, y and z.
 A happy person who believes they are good enough won’t feel jealous towards another person.

 Jealous people are no fun to be around because feelings of jealousy normally lead to a person behaving in negative or even hateful ways.
 A jealous person can’t be a happy person.

 When we believe happiness resides outside ourselves, we can look in all the wrong places and develop unhealthy pursuits such as drinking, drug taking, excessive shopping or eating habits.
 Even unhealthy attachments to people believing we cannot be happy without them.
 Unhealthy habits lead to one thing.
 Unhappiness.
 Happiness can only come from within.

 8. Always Wanting More

 People who always want more, especially in terms of possessions or even in terms of attention, tend to feel a constant sense of lack which comes from within.
-They are looking to fulfill this sense of lack externally.
-When we look to fulfill ourselves externally, we will always need more.
+They are looking to fulfil this sense of lack externally.
+When we look to fulfil ourselves externally, we will always need more.

 So remember my friends, happiness is always an inside job by listening to your true needs and wishes.
 Once you find your inner joy, you need never rely on external methods for your happiness again.